-The above table and figure show that the solar irradiance is below the forecast from April 2021 to July 2022 and improves above the forecast in August with a deviation of 5.05%.
-The irradiance of the site is poor and deviates greatly from the forecast.
-Harmattan therefore recommends that an operating yield of the site be determined to confirm the irradiance.
+The actual solar irradiance is significantly below forecast from April 2021 to July 2022.
+August 2022 showed a of 5.05% higher than forecast irradiation.

+Harmattan therefore recommends that an operating yield forecast of the site be determined to confirm the irradiance.

-Highveld Availability Vs Forecast
+Availability vs Forecast

-The following table and chart describe the availability of the plant since COD, comparing the availability of the plant with the guaranteed minimum availability of 95 %.
+The guaranteed minimum availability of the plant is 95 %.